Whiteboard Wall: How to Paint and Keep It Fresh

 - Using the Rust-Oleum brand is simple: open the two containers labeled A and B.

-- Pour the smaller A, which is your resin activator, into the larger B paint can and mix with a stirring stick.
+- Pour the smaller A, your resin activator, into the larger B paint can.
+Mix the contents with a stirring stick.

 - Next, pour paint into the tray with a liner.
 Roll a foam roller into paint and roll paint on the wall.